Mission & History of CCCREEC

 CCCREEC Project Manager

 Emily Maynard is the Grant Project Manager for the California Community College Real Estate Education Center hosted at Saddleback College in Mission Viejo, California.
 Emily previously worked at Saddleback College in the Student Development Office, and has more than 10 years of experience in event planning, operations, customer service, and communications.
 Prior to joining Saddleback College, she worked as a campus Operations Manager at a private university in Oregon, and in an administrative role at a multi-state commercial property management and construction company.
-Emily holds a Bachelor in Arts in English and is in process of completing a Master of Arts in Clinical Psychology.
+Emily holds a Bachelor in Arts in English and a Master of Arts in Clinical Psychology.
 Send Emily an email.